sanath-narasimhan/academic-static/content/post/Introneuro.md

 **So we can say that bee is intelligent as it looks for nectar, builds nest and acts to survive.**

+>Every species is intelligence and they behave differently in different environment.
+They could be behaving stupidly in the given environment but they still might have the capablity to learn to behave reasonably.
+That is intelligence right.

 </body>